 Is longer @SoftwarePlant actually better than @SoftPlant?

 Our new @SoftwarePlant Twitter handler reflects the real name of ours, which certainly counts towards the company’s long term value.
 It’s easier for others to @ us in a tweet when they begin typing “@SoftwareP…”.

-On the other hand the old @SoftPlant username continues its life in in dozens of tweets before June 4th and there is no way for us to update the links in those tweets.
+On the other hand, the old @SoftPlant username continues its life in dozens of tweets before June 4th and there is no way for us to update the links in those tweets.
 So, it’s reasonable to expect an interim decrease in our Twitter account traffic.

-What’s more the pretty long @SoftwarePlant adversly affects our chances to be quoted in other people tweets, as usernames count towards the 280-character limit that Twitter set for a tweet.
+What’s more, the pretty long @SoftwarePlant adversely affects our chances to be quoted in other people tweets, as usernames count towards the 280-character limit that Twitter set for a tweet.

 Act quickly with super popular usernames

 You need to vacate a username on one Twitter account, typically the one you acquired from a third party individual /organization, to be able to take it over on another account.
-There is 0,0001% chance that someone outrivals you inbetween and you end up loosing the so desired new name, that you might have paid $1000 for.
+There is 0,0001% chance that someone outrivals you in between and you end up losing the so desired new name, that you might have paid $1000 for.

 So, act quickly as there is no delay and a username becomes available for everybody a second after you release it by pressing ‘Save’ in the acquired account’s settings.